Decrease Pain and Increase Mobility with Remedial Massage.

 Health Funds, HICAPS and Remedial Massage

 You can claim on massage with your private health insurance fund provided you are covered for the service.
+Our lymphatic treatments are claimable under remedial massage.
 We issue receipts and provide HICAPS electronic instant claims to eligible health fund members.
 To find out more about how to make massage and private health insurance work for you, click here to see our guide.

 Filling out the Remedial Massage Intake Form